 Direct-Response Story Ads

-Not long ago, Instagram also introduced Direct-response Story Ads.
-These are an extension of the Story Ads launched earlier this year.
-Story Ads allow brands to create ads using two or more images or a 15-second video with the brand at the top of the page.
+A few years ago, Instagram also introduced Direct-response Story Ads.
+These are an extension of the Story Ads, and allow brands to create ads using two or more images or a 15-second video with the brand at the top of the page.
 Many brands have embraced these ads as a fast and simple way to connect with their customers.

 You can choose from pre-defined calls to action, including Download Now, Book Now, Sign Up, Continue Watching, and many others.
 Based on your aim, Instagram will target the ads at the right demographics to optimize your conversion rate.
 These ads on pay-per-click and show up in the feed of targeted users.